bsnes-emu/bsnes/docs/guides/import.md

 **Note:**
 If you want to import many games, run icarus directly.
-See [icarus] documentation for details.
+See the [icarus] documentation for details.

 To play a game for a particular console from your library, open the [Systems menu],